storagebits/KISSS/README.md

  - **DSLR photo camera with USB remote capabilities** (see Gphoto2 below)
 	 - I use a Canon 700d with a 70-300mm lens in macro mode.
 I put every settings in manual mode except ISO.
+TODO

  - **Raspberry Pi**
 	 - I use a Raspberry 4 but all of them should work.
 Keep in mind that if you do some post processing operations, the more cpu/ram it has, faster it'll run !